NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 - Should all outputs be selected if one writes `foo.dev`?
 - How can `nix repl` have a more normal CLI?

-## Step 4: Stabilize Flakes itself
+## Step 4: Audit, refine, and stabilize Flakes itself

 Finally, with the other less controversial interfaces stabilized, we can tackle the Flakes itself, the one remainder.